cs1302uga/cs1302-tutorials/recursion.md

 ## Recursive Countdown

-If asked to write a static method to countdown from a specified value to zero, you would likely write a for-loop and create a method that looks something like:
+If asked to write a static method to countdown from a specified value to zero, you would likely write a for-loop and create a method that looks something like this:

    ```java
    public static void countFrom(int value) {